pokle/cassandra/README.md

 Cassandra on Docker
 ===================

-This is a collection of scripts to help you run Cassandra in Docker containers.
+This is a collection of images and scripts to help you run Cassandra in Docker containers.
+These images are great to provision ephemeral Cassandra topologies for testing and development purpose.

 - Currently supported:
-	- A single server container for development
+	- A single Cassandra node
-	- A single client container to run client tools such as cqlsh, nodetool, etc.
+	- A client container to run tools such as cqlsh, nodetool, etc.
-	- A small cluster for development - running on a single Docker host
+	- A multi-node cluster - running on a single Docker host
+	- Monitored cluster using OpsCenter

 - Work in progress:
 	- A small cluster for production - running on multiple Docker hosts